Ceachi/ceachi_portofolio/README.md

 # Ken_Portfolio
-A data science portfolio of Ken Jee.
+A data science portfolio of Ceachi Bogdan.